 }

 Although it seems daunting, let’s try to dissect it.
 First of all, we declare our own tasks for generating Javadoc and Android resources on their respective jars.
-The publishing and publication closures are from the maven-publish plugin, which we must apply on top of the script.
-Inside the publication closure we declare a maven publication named targetlayout - named after the library (for your own library you must apply an appropriate name).
+The publishing

-Continuing inside the publication closure, we apply the groupdId, artifactId and version in order to name the library appropriately.
-The values on the example above are set as extra project properties on the build.gradle file of the library’s module so that we can reference them in one single point.
+file of the library’s module so that we can reference them in one single point.
 Then we declare which artifacts (i.e. files) we need the publication to have.
-We want the .aar for the release build, as well as the Javadoc and any extra resources as jars (we do so by calling the tasks we declared above).
+We want the .aar

-Finally, we manually add all the dependencies of the library for compile, api and implementation configurations, as otherwise it will not be done automatically (the bintray-gradle-plugin explains nicely why).
+configurations, as otherwise it will not be done automatically (the bintray-gradle-plugin explains nicely why).

-In order to check if all this configuration for the publication works, we can add the repositories closure and publish on a local directory (in this case a directory named repo under the library module’s build folder).
+closure and publish on a local directory (in this case a directory named repo under the library module’s build folder).
 Now in order to test that everything is fine we can execute:

 ./gradlew clean :targetlayout:publish

-So where should we upload then? πŸ”—
+So where should we upload then? π

 Now that we have seen how a publication works and what files it contains, we are ready to finally upload the library on a maven repository other than the local one that we created.
 Among the various public maven repositories that exist, the more popular ones for Android development are Maven Central, JCenter and JitPack.
 A comparison between them is out of the scope of this post and since I had already uploaded the library on JCenter, we will focus only on uploading there.
 Fortunately, there already exists a gradle plugin for uploading on JCenter so there will be no need to re-invent the wheel.

-In order to install the bintray gradle plugin, we apply the classpath 'com.jfrog.bintray.gradle:gradle-bintray-plugin:1.8.4' on the dependencies of the top build.gradle of the project and then apply it on the same script declared above(which is responsible for publishing).
+of the project and then apply it on the same script declared above(which is responsible for publishing).

 apply plugin: 'maven-publish'